mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Construct an MLSMessageContent object containing the Commit object.
 Sign the MLSMessageContent using the old GroupContext as context.
-  * Use the MLSMessageContent to update the confirmed transcript hash and generate the new GroupContext.
+  * Use the MLSMessageContent to update the confirmed transcript hash and update the new GroupContext.
   * Use the `init_secret` from the previous epoch, the `commit_secret` and the `psk_secret` as defined in the previous steps, and the new GroupContext to